SciML/SciMLSensitivity.jl/docs/src/examples/ode/prediction_error_method.md

 ```

 Now, we might ask ourselves why we used a correct on the form $Ke$ and didn't instead set the angle in the simulation *equal* to the measurement.
 The reason is twofold
-1. If our prediction of the angle is 100% based on the measurements, the model parameters do not matter for the prediction and we can thus not hope to learn their values.
+1. If our prediction of the angle is 100% based on the measurements, the model parameters do not matter for the prediction, and we thus cannot hope to learn their values.
 2. The measurement is usually noisy, and we thus want to *fuse* the predictive power of the model with the information of the measurements.
 The Kalman filter is an optimal approach to this information fusion under special circumstances (linear model, Gaussian noise).

 We thus let the optimization *learn* the best value of the observer gain in order to make the best predictions.